Enderlogic/Markov-Blanket-based-Feature-Selection/README.md

 # Markov Blanket-based Feature Selection

 This is an example code to demonstrate a Markov Blanket-based Feature Selection (MBFS) algorithm for imputation.
-We incorporate this idea with MissForest imputation algorithm.
+We incorporate this idea with the MissForest imputation algorithm.

 ## Command inputs: